coverclock/com-diag-vamoose/README.md

 described in a public standard, many times, I'd pretty much have it down.
 But every time I revisit it, I learn something new.
 And by using a different language, I encounter new challenges and have new insights.
+This kind of deliberate practice has served me well throughout my career.

 I still have a lot of affection for C and C++ (and Java and Python, in their place); virtually all of my paying work these days continues to